 Full-time equivalent employee calculation

 Is your health insurance plan eligible?
 If so, it’s time to calculate your FTEs.
 For COBRA medical purposes, you need to employ 20 full-time equivalent employees on more than 50% of your typical business days in the past calendar year.

 For example, if your business has 260 working days per year, you would need to employ 20 FTEs for 130 of those days in the past year.
 So, what is a full-time equivalent employee?

 FTE is the total number of hours two or more part-time employees work combined to create a worker that is equivalent to one full-time employee.
 Each part-time employee counts as a portion of a full-time employee.

 To calculate your FTEs, add together the total hours worked by your part-time employees.
 Divide those hours by the total number of hours needed to be a full-time employee.

-Let’s pretend you have four part-time employees who each work 30 hours per week.
-Add together the hours they each work in a week.
+Let’s say you have four part-time employees who each work 30 hours per week.
+Add all of their hours per week together.

 30 + 30 + 30 + 30 = 120 hours

 Now, let’s say that full-time employees work 40 hours per week.
 Divide the total number of hours your part-time employees work by the 40 hours a full-time employee would work.